rcstilborn/AvatarTrader/README.md

 Proof of concept for a friends start-up.
-Basic user signup (based on Drywalll) and character download fom
+Basic user signup (based on Drywall) and character download from battle.net